mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-reservoir-computing-and-lorenz-system.md

 ### Train Readout Matrix

-At this point in the article, we have discussed background, created a training dataset and finally defined the Input and Reservoir matrices necessary to the LI-ESN system.
+At this point in the article, we have discussed background, created a training dataset and finally defined the input and reservoir matrices necessary to the LI-ESN system.
 It is now time to train the Readout Matrix so we can make our predictions.

 #### Input Training Data

-The first step in training the readout matrix is to pass all of our training data through the Input Matrix and Reservoir.
+The first step in training the readout matrix is to pass all of our training data through the input matrix and reservoir.
 The resulting output from the reservoir will be recorded in a matrix of shape $[R\times N]$ where $R$ is the size of the reservoir and $N$ is the number of training points that have been passed through.

 ```python
 # This is where we store our reservoir outputs